 These documents should be submitted with your claim so your insurance company and legal team can pursue further action.
 Without this information, you may not be able to seek legal action against the right party.

 If any emergency responders came to the scene of your accident, then there should be an accident report available within a few days after the accident.
 Police reports have crucial information surrounding the accident and your claim.
-They include information such as date, time and location of the accident, witness statements provided to emergency responders, and a diagram of the accident.
+They include information such as date, time, and location of the accident, witness statements provided to emergency responders, and a diagram of the accident.
 Another piece of information, and maybe the most important, as mentioned above, is the responsible driver’s insurance information.
+Witness Statements

 Witness statements are often provided in the police accident report.
 Such statements can also be taken by insurance companies.
 As well as by witnesses to the accident themselves.
 Sometimes our clients will have recorded statements on their cell phones.
 Any witness statements, no matter how provided, are very helpful.
 They can help determine who was at fault for the car accident.

 Photographs allow a visual understanding of the accident and may provide information that is not placed in the written documents.
 They can be taken by people involved in the accident, emergency responders, tow truck drivers, insurance companies, or the body shop where the car was repaired.
 Also, if you are ok and able, they can be taken by you.
 It’s ideal to get several different angles of the accident as well as the background.

 Many times, we are left with narratives and statements about the accident.
 Often, we are without pictures that can show us the scene immediately after the car accident occurred.
 It is important to have photographs of the damage to the vehicles, your injuries, and the entire scene of the accident.
 Visuals always help not only your attorney understand the facts surrounding the accident, but they will help the insurance adjuster evaluate your claim.
 Learn more about getting photographic evidence.